 Ohio Teaching Licensure is the responsibility of the educator.
-Therefore, each educator must ensure that he/she meets all licensure renewal requirements and timelines.
-Each educator must also understand all of the policies and practices that are part of educator licensure in the state of Ohio.
+Therefore, each educator must ensure that they meet all licensure renewal requirements and timelines and meets the statutory definition of 'appropriately licensed and certified' for the grade level/course topics for which they are assigned.
+Each educator must also understand all of the policies and practices that are part of educator licensure and renewal in the state of Ohio.